yarnpkg/berry/README.md

 Clone this repository, then run the following commands:

 ```
-$> ./packages/berry-cli/bin/berry build:cli
+$> yarn build:cli
 ```

 Note that no other command is needed!
-Since the repository contains our dependencies, you don't need to run any install.
-Everything works, and everything is guaranteed to work even ten years from now.
+Since our dependencies are checked-in within the repository (within the [`.yarn/cache`](.yarn/cache) directory), you don't need to run any install.
+Everything just works right after cloning the project, and is guaranteed to continue to work ten years from now 🙂